owdproject/owd-client/README.md

 There is no CLI available for module installation at the moment, so you have to install each module manually (aaah, fuck this shit).

 ### Install a new module
-You can install modules by copying the content of a `<module>/client` folder into `src/modules/<module>`.
+You can install new modules by copying the content of `<module>/client` folder into `<your-path>/my-client/src/modules/<module>`.
+Some modules like `sample` and `debug` comes pre-installed, take a look.

 #### Install module dependencies
 Some modules may require other modules installed, or additional [npm](https://www.npmjs.com) packages.
-Check the "dependencies" property in the `<module>/client/module.json` folder and the "dependencies" property in the `<module>/package.json` folder.
+Check the "dependencies" property in `<module>/client/module.json` and the "dependencies" property in `<module>/package.json`.

-Navigate to your OWD Client root folder and install each module package defined in the `<module>/package.json` by running `npm install <package-name>`.
+Navigate to your OWD Client root folder and install each package defined in `<module>/package.json` by running `npm install <package-name>`.
 Then, if any module is defined in `<module>/client/module.json`, you should install each one with its package dependencies like just explained.

 #### Define the installed module
 To be able to load installed modules into your OWD Client instance, you have to define them under `<your-path>/my-client/config/modules.json`.